LuisEUM/InstagramScraper/README.md

-- `POST` **http://localhost:4000/api/v1/register:**  Create a new account with your username, email and passord.
+- `POST` **http://localhost:4000/api/v1/register:**  Create a new account with your username, email and password.

 ```
 {